Explanation of Course Numbers

 MAE 6239.
 Computational Nanosciences.
 3 Credits.

 Introduction to surface force measurements in nanosciences; continuum contact mechanics in nanoscience research; intermolecular forces; empirical potentials for transition metals; surface forces in liquids; large-scale atomic/molecular massively parallel simulator; force field development from quantum mechanical density–functional theory for organic/metal molecular systems.
-Prerequisite: approval of department.
+Prerequisites: departmental permission.
+(Fall, Every year)

 MAE 6243.
 Advanced Mechanical Engineering Design.
 3 Credits.

 Design of mechanical engineering components and systems emphasizing computer-aided engineering (CAE), including interactive computer graphics, finite element analysis, and design optimization.
 Creation of a complete design on an engineering workstation.
-Prerequisite: approval of department.
+Prerequisites: departmental permission.
+(Fall, Every year)

 MAE 6245.
 Robotic Systems.
 3 Credits.